Niall MacGinnis: Television

 On television, he played the arch-criminal A. J. Kent in the Danger Man episode "Battle of The Cameras" and Colonel Probst in The Saint episode "The Paper Chase".

 Personal life

-During the late 1930's, MacGinnis lived on the River Thames on a houseboat converted out of a commercial sailer, the Hermoine.
+During the late 1930s, MacGinnis lived on the River Thames on a houseboat converted out of a commercial sailer, the Hermoine.

 In 1942, MacGinnis married Sheila Mcdonald; the couple later divorced.
 In 1955, he married his second wife Eleanor, with whom he had a daughter.
 In the mid-1970s, he gave up acting, moved back to his native Ireland, and returned to the medical profession.
 He lived in Ashford, County Wicklow.

 Death

 MacGinnis died of cancer in Haverfordwest, Pembrokeshire, Wales, in January 1977, aged 63, where he had been working in a local clinic.
 At the time of his death, he was considering coming out of retirement to appear to narrate his old friend Michael Powell's film Return to the Edge of the World (1978).

 His wife Eleanor remained in Ashford until her death in 2013.
 Their daughter and family still reside on the family property.